fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 7 Layers: Ali ibn Abi Talib (ra) has said that the gates of Jahannam are one upon each other.
 This denotes that Jahannam has layers.
 "The Hypocrites will be in the lowest depths of the Fire."
 [Qur'an 4:145].

 Hutama: According to some narrations, the deepest level of the Hells.
-It is for the Hypocrites (Munafiqin)
+It is for the Hypocrites (Munafiqin).

 ### Jannah -- The Paradise